-I love it so much how here in Aotearoa New Zealand the sea surrounds me from all directions, the sky is darker than dark and the stars are so very bright.
-This hemisphere is is a magical water-world that holds the reflection of the night sky, which here descends from all directions, all the way to the horizon.
-The only signposts of the night are the patterns of the stars.
+Here in Aotearoa-New Zealand the sea surrounds us from all directions, the sky is darker than dark and the stars are very bright.
+This hemisphere is a magical water-world in which the night sky reflects.
+The Milky-Way descends here all the way to the horizon because of the lack of light pollution.
+Over the ocean, the only signposts of the night are the patterns of the stars.
 We call these ASTERISMS (roughly from ‘aster’ which in Latin means star) and are made of the brightest stars in a constellation.

 The modern constellations which are patches of the sky, just like countries are on Earth, take their name from the associated asterism’s image.
 Asterisms are dot to dot doodles – they’re the patterns on the celestial firmament.